Fifteen Goshen College students participated in research projects this summer through the Maple and Hickory Scholars programs.

-Other Maple and Hickory Scholars projects included the following: a musical sculpture by Joel Lara, a senior art major; a study of cow pulmonary arteries by Rediet Delelegne, a senior molecular biology major; an assessment of salamander and turtle populations at Merry Lea by Liam Elias, a senior environmental science major; and a documentary film by Jackson Steinmetz and Court Templeton.
+Other Maple and Hickory Scholars projects included the following: a musical sculpture by Joel Lara, a senior art major; a study of cow pulmonary arteries by Rediet Delelegne, a senior molecular biology major; an assessment of salamander and turtle populations at Merry Lea by Liam Elias, a senior environmental science major; and a documentary film about Blosser’s Park, a forgotten piece of local history by Jackson Steinmetz and Court Templeton.

 More in depth reports on Scholars projects can be found at goshen.edu/academics/maple-scholars and goshen.edu/merrylea/land-and-research/field-research/summer-scholars/.